Can you spare a few minutes?

 Assets - everything you have other than income - things worth money, like houses and other property, furniture, cars, investments, savings, pensions, and jewellery.

-Clean break – a clean break ends your financial responsibilities for each other.
+Clean break – a clean break order ends your financial responsibilities for each other.

 Dissolution – the legal ending of a civil partnership.